 A 30 year veteran of the IRS who worked as an examiner, a supervisor and appeals agent had this to say about corporate minutes.

-“One of the first things the examiner should do in an audit is ask to see the corporate minute book.
+“One of the first things the examiner would do in an audit is asking to see the corporate minute book.
 If the examiner sees that a taxpayer took the time to best determine what shareholders should be paid, the examiner would most likely indicate this on their lead sheet of audit issues and not continue to pursue the issue.
 IRS agents hate to start a corporate audit and see that the taxpayer kept no corporate minutes.
 This is a poor corporate practice that should be corrected by any responsible tax preparer.”
 Dennis Tafelski Internal Revenue Agent – Retired

 It’s very common for officers to not perform any services, especially among S Corp’s owned by a husband-and-wife team.
 In the early days, when the corporation is formed, the stock is split 50-50 between husband and the wife and then comes electing officers.
 Everyone’s excited about the new business and wants to take on a role, even if that role is symbolic.